openmundi/world.db/README.md

 Welcome to `world.db`
 =====================

-A Free Open World Database & Schema
+A free open world database & schema for use in any language

 ## Usage